Morwen Oronor

 Re: A CSS question

-I agree 100%.
-If I was faced with something a twentysomething had already gone through, I wouldn't be too proud to ask them for advice.
+I agree 100%. emoticon If I was faced with something a twentysomething had already gone through, I wouldn't be too proud to ask them for advice.
 Even if the outcome for them was bad, it could still give me an idea of what not to do.

-Link to this post
+Add to this discussion